pharophy/engineering-managers-playbook/About Me/README.md

 - Providing context, being curious, and focusing on value, to enable us to make the best decisions we can.

 # What do I value most?
 Values are a queue in that we make decisions based on their order of importance.
-They are the compass which helps me make navigate and make better decisions.
+They are the compass which helps me navigate to make better decisions.

 ## My values:
 1. <b>Family / Work-Life Harmony</b>.
 I'm super passionate and love what I do, but at the end of the day I'm much more than my work.
 So finding the right harmony between life and work is essential to preventing burnout.